 Dwight Lee, Co-founder and COO at Hero Cosmetics

 How ShipBob can help drive revenue

-ShipBob partners with cosmetics businesses to help them offer Amazon-like fulfillment and shipping logistics.
-By outsourcing fulfillment with ShipBob, you’re able to focus on building your brand while we take care of the entire fulfillment process for you.
+ShipBob partners with cosmetics businesses to help them offer Amazon-like fulfilment and shipping logistics.
+By outsourcing fulfilment with ShipBob, you’re able to focus on building your brand while we take care of the entire fulfilment process for you.

 You can learn more about the different services we provide and how we’ve helped businesses in this market scale at a faster rate by downloading our guide: Shipping Solutions for Health, Beauty, and Wellness Brands.